 - Email marketing integration

-Just like Thinkific, this software is also straightforward to use.
+Just like Thinkific, Teachable is also straightforward to use.
 In addition, it has an impressive list of features that makes the platform highly functional.

 Its core features include a drag-and-drop builder that allows you to create a customized website quickly and easily.